Señorita Panamá 1997

 Señorita Panamá 1997, the 15th Señorita Panamá pageant and 32nd celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, on Saturday, August 30, 1997, after weeks of events.
 The winner of the pageant was Tanisha Drummond.

-The pageant was broadcast live on RPC-TV Panamá.
+The pageant was broadcast live on RPC Televisión.
 About 14 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Lía Victoria Borrero González of Los Santos crowned Tanisha Tamara Drummond Johnson of Colon as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Lía Borrero of Los Santos crowned Tanisha Drummond of Colón as the new Señorita Panamá.